Multi-Parameter Screening for Laser Welding

 Parameter Interaction Network

 Parameter interactions: Stronger connections indicate higher sensitivity.
-Adjusting one parameter requires compensating adjustments to maintain quality.
+Adjusting one parameter should trigger a review of the paired variables and inspection evidence.

 Quality Score Interpretation